PaolaGaray/GA-CustomerRevenuePrediction/README.md

 ## Data Description

-The dataset consists of customer visit data for the Google Merchandise Store, provided by Google and available on Kaggle.
+The dataset consists of customer visit data for the Google Merchandise Store.
 Each row in the dataset represents a visit to the store, containing information about:

 - Visitor Information (`fullVisitorId`): A unique identifier for each user.
 - Visit Details (`visitId`, `visitStartTime`): Details about individual sessions.